 Tawney — keenly invested in Daniel’s spiritual redemption (she convinced him to get baptized last season), and possibly attracted to him too — struggles to fortify a faith shaken by the violence done to Daniel.
 Her relationship with Ted becomes strained — it was never mature to begin; they married too young — and the scenes about their crumbling union are exceptional, especially a confrontation in episode 2 in which their characters draw close, then miss each other and retreat anew, as a question about the practice of prayer becomes a window into just how estranged they’ve become from each other.
 It’s a heartbreaker.
 The so-called golden age of TV has made many meaty meals out of cynically skewering male flailing and sketchy faith; Rectify comes at them with nuance and grace.
 I can roll with either modality; I find the latter, right now, welcome and rewarding change of pace.

 The world of Rectify is even bigger than Daniel and his family, but not by much.
 (This might be a function of budget; I assume a show on Sundance TV doesn’t have much money to play with.
 Rectify is a testament to how much richness can be produced with great writing, a handful of inventive actors guided by sensitive directors and cinematographers with great eyes.
 If they can get some more dough for some additional series regulars, though, a few non-white faces would be nice.
-It certainly needs a character that can speak more eloquently for Hanna’s memory and everything her death represents – especially in these #YesAllWomen times – than her brooding brutish brother.)
+It certainly needs a character that can speak more eloquently for Hanna’s memory and everything her death represents — especially in these #YesAllWomen times — than her brooding brutish brother.)
 Season 2 tracks the efforts of Sheriff Daggett (J.D.
 Evermore) to arrest the men responsible for Daniel’s beat-down, a politically risky mission, given how Paulie is divided over the matter of Daniel’s guilt.
 (There also the hint of a conspiracy and secrets linked to Hanna’s murder involving the town’s power players.)
-The new season nurtures the mystery of her death – but again, lightly and indirectly, as if it isn’t its chief concern – via an original witness to the crime (and perhaps a participant in it), Trey (Sean Bridgers), who was last seen making the discovery that another “witness”/possible participant, George, had killed himself at the riverbank where Hanna was strangled and left for dead.
-(Rectify isn’t necessarily a show that invites theorizing.
-But another time, maybe I’ll share with you why I’m suspicious of … Daniel’s dead father.)
+The new season nurtures the mystery of her death — but again, lightly and indirectly, as if it isn’t its chief concern — via an original witness to the crime (and perhaps a participant in it), Trey (Sean Bridgers), who was last seen making the discovery that another “witness”/possible participant, George, had killed himself at the riverbank where Hanna was strangled and left for dead.

 In a key scene early in the season, Death Row Daniel angrily mocks several phrases from a pamphlet describing appropriate, mentally healthy inmate behavior.
 Chief among them: “Motivation to change.”
 Daniel’s rage is rooted in a few things, like the irony or hypocrisy of a flawed institution resistant to needed reforms or incapable of cultivating the transformation it prizes.
 This theme is articulated in a variety of permutations this season, explicitly and metaphorically, and across many characters, as they try to improve their lives, or fight over the form change should take, or simply resist.
 In episode 3, Born Again Daniel produces a provocative complication that sets the stage for the middle act of the season when he chooses to respond to an evil done unto him by turning the other cheek.
 It’s an admirable spiritual position, but one that subverts society’s interest in law and order, and more, can’t be completely trusted, given the fundamental mystery concerning the show’s not-yet-rectified original sin.
 Is his grace genuine?
-Can there be meaningful forgiveness and redemption without justice and atonement?
+Can there be forgiveness and redemption without justice and atonement?
 The answers are locked inside the cell of Daniel’s head.
 Now, we wait for the jailbreak.
-May Rectify continue producing arresting drama along the way.
+May Rectify continue producing arresting meanings along the way.